oconnor663/jacko.io/posts/async_futures.md

 ```

 The first job of the `poll` function is to return either `Poll::Ready` or
 `Poll::Pending`.
-Returning `Ready` means that the future is finished with its
+Returning `Ready` means that the future has finished its work,
-work, and it includes the `Output` value, if any.[^no_output] In that case,
+and it includes the `Output` value, if any.[^no_output] In that case, `poll`
-`poll` won't be called again.[^logic_error] Returning `Pending` means that the
+won't be called again.[^logic_error] Returning `Pending` means that the future
-future isn't finished yet, and `poll` will be called again.
+isn't finished yet, and `poll` will be called again.

 [^no_output]: `async fn foo` has no return value, so the `Foo` future has no
     `Output`.
 Rust represents no value with `()`, the empty tuple, also known
     as the "unit" type.

 [^logic_error]: Yet another similarity between `Future` and `Iterator` is that
-    calling `poll` again after it's returned `Ready` is like calling `next`
+    calling `Future::poll` again after it's returned `Ready` is a lot like
-    again after it's returned `None`.
-Both of those are considered "logic
+    calling `Iterator::next` again after it's returned `None`.
+Both of these
-    errors", i.e. bugs in the caller.
-These functions are safe, so they're not
+    are considered "logic errors", i.e. bugs in the caller.
+These functions are
-    allowed to corrupt memory or lead to other [undefined behavior], but they
+    safe, so they're not allowed to corrupt memory or lead to other [undefined
-    are allowed to panic, deadlock, or return "random" results.
+    behavior], but they are allowed to panic, deadlock, or return "random"
+    results.

 [undefined behavior]: https://doc.rust-lang.org/nomicon/what-unsafe-does.html